T-Al-D/T-Al-D/README.md

 - 🌱 I started coding in 09/2019.
 I already have tried (or experimented with) SQL, Java and C/C++, therefore I’m currently learning Phyton (for my next Mini-Project!).
 The IDE´s I have worked with so far: MySQL, IntelliJ IDEA(Community), PyCharm (Community), Eclipse, VisualStudio(2019) and Visual Studio Code.
 - ✨ For the future I want to fill my repository with more "Mini-Projects" as I discover more and more of the amazing and diverse world of Software.

+- ⚠️ NONE OF MY Projects has GUARANTEE OR LIABILITY ⚠️
 <!---
 T-Al-D/T-Al-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.